 Minor permits may take several weeks

-Full filings can take months
+Full filings can take several months

-Board and management reviews add time
+Board and management reviews add additional time

-Inspections must be scheduled carefully
+Inspections must be scheduled and coordinated

 How Experienced NYC Contractors Handle Permits